The Benefits of Flying to Antarctica

-In our 14-year history, only two flights were delayed beyond two days.
-That’s the point beyond which half of the Antarctic expedition.
+Since 2003, only two flights were delayed beyond two days.
+That’s the point beyond which would impact half of the Antarctic expedition.
 We have only experienced one flight delay where clients could not fly to Antarctica at all.
 On one occasion, clients sailed back to South America instead of flying.
 Unfortunately, this is the moment when we would interrupt the trip and extend a full refund.